The Year Babe Ruth Hit 104 Home Runs

 The Year Babe Ruth Hit 104 Home Runs is a 432-page non-fiction book by Bill Jenkinson published by Carroll & Graf Publishers in March 2007.
 The title refers to Jenkinson's conclusion that in modern ballparks under modern rules, Ruth would have hit 104 home runs in 1921, 90 in some other seasons, and over 60 many times.
 The author's research concludes that Ruth would have hit well over a thousand home runs in his career.

-According to the introduction, the book is not a new Babe Ruth biography but is a factual treatise of Ruth's power and his dominance of the game of baseball.
+According to the introduction, the book is not a Babe Ruth biography but is a factual treatise of Ruth's power and his dominance of the game of baseball.

 Book summary

 The book is in three major sections, "Part 1: The Career", "Part Two: The Analysis", and "Part Three: The Facts".

 The first section is devoted to a year-by-year recap of Babe Ruth's career.
 It starts in 1914 and runs through Ruth's final season in 1935.
 Each chapter features personal highlights and picks out Ruth's longest home runs, essentially hitting the longest home run in every stadium he played in.

 "The Analysis" section presents arguments about the comparative difficulty of playing in Ruth's era of longer fields versus playing on the shorter fields of modern stadiums.
-It also covers traveling conditions and other factors of the differing eras, and includes a detailed recap of Ruth's so-called "hidden career" - his time playing exhibition games.
+It covers traveling conditions and other factors of the differing eras, and includes a detailed recap of Ruth's so-called "hidden career" - his time playing exhibition games.
 The section also covers and illustrates Ruth's pure power.

 The third section features charts, graphs and other detailed statistical information that backs up the data from the previous sections.
 Included in this section is a listing of every home run and long fly ball Ruth ever hit, aerial photographs of the stadiums Ruth played in, and final home run projections.

 Tape measure home runs

 On pages 300–339, the author lists every home run hit by Ruth during his career, along with estimated distances that the ball flew in each case.
 According to Jenkinson's estimates, a sizable number of Ruth's homers exceeded 500 feet (the official record is Mickey Mantle's 565-foot home run at Griffith Stadium in 1953, off Chuck Stobbs, although other long home runs, such as Dave Nicholson's 1964 573-foot blast onto or over the left-field roof of Comiskey Park, occurred), and many exceeded 450.
-Some were also less than 300, in the widely variant dimensions of ballparks of that era.
+Some were less than 300, in the widely variant dimensions of ballparks of that era.
 From that long list, as well as discussion in other parts of the book, some of Ruth's longest home runs at each ballpark can be summarized.
 Ruth was especially prolific in his great 1921 season: